ignite/cli/docs/2 Run a Blockchain/1 Start a Blockchain.md

 # Start a Blockchain

-One of the first things you might want to do is start your blockchain.
-You can start your blockchain with the `starport serve` command.
+One of your first actions is to start your blockchain.
+To start your blockchain, use the `starport serve` command.

 The command does the following: